Censorship in Belarus: Registration and state control on the media

-Since December 2014, websites can be blocked without court order after two warnings within 12 months.
-Mass media status was expanded and liability for contents was widened to include user comments too.
+Since December 2014, websites can be blocked without a court order after two warnings within 12 months.
+Mass media status was expanded, and liability for contents was widened to include user comments.

-A state commission was established in August 2014 to evaluate whether media outlets contain "extremist" materials, passible to a ban under a 2007 counter-extremism law.
+A state commission was established in August 2014 to evaluate whether media outlets contain "extremist" materials, possible to a ban under a 2007 counter-extremism law.

-During 2020 Belarusian protests, Belarusian edition of Komsomolskaya Pravda newspaper failed to print three editions, and Narodnaja Volya failed to print one newspaper edition (both newspapers had a contract with the government-controlled printing house).
-The Belarusian association of journalists stated that the real cause was not technical troubles, but an attempt to block information about the protests and violations of human rights.
-Two other independent newspapers (Belgazeta and Svobodnye Novosti) also were unable to print new editions in Belarus.
-New editions of Komsomolskaya Pravda and Narodnaja Volya were printed in Russia, but the state network of newsstands "Belsoyuzpechat'" denied to take them for sale.
+During the 2020 Belarusian protests, the Belarusian edition of Komsomolskaya Pravda newspaper failed to print three editions, and Narodnaja Volya failed to print one newspaper edition (both newspapers had a contract with the government-controlled printing house).
+The Belarusian Association of Journalists said that the real cause was not technical troubles but an attempt to block information about the protests and violations of human rights.
+Two other independent newspapers (Belgazeta and Svobodnye Novosti) were also unable to print new editions in Belarus.
+New editions of Komsomolskaya Pravda and Narodnaja Volya were printed in Russia, but the state network of newsstands, "Belsoyuzpechat'", refused to take them for sale.
 These newspapers also reported that the post service delayed the delivery by subscription.